Updated December 1, 2020.

 1. Initial Franchise Fee: $40,000

-- If you sign a Development Agreement, you must, when you sign the Development Agreement, pay a development fee equal to $10,000 times the number of Full Service Uno Restaurants you will develop, as well as a development deposit equal to one-half of the $40,000 initial franchise fee for each Full Service Uno Restaurant you will develop.
+- If you sign a Development Agreement, you must, when you sign the Development Agreement, pay a territory reservation fee equal to $5,000 times the number of Pizzeria Uno Restaurants you will develop, as well as a development fee equal to one-half of the $40,000 initial franchise fee for each Pizzeria Uno Restaurant you will develop.

-- You must pay the remaining balance of the initial franchise fee ($20,000 per Full Service Uno Restaurant), when you sign the Franchise Agreements for your Full Service Uno Restaurants.
+- You must pay the remaining balance of the initial franchise fee ($20,000 per Pizzeria Uno Restaurant), when you sign the Franchise Agreement for each of your Pizzeria Uno Restaurants

 - These estimated expenses include your costs of constructing your Uno Restaurant premises, based on use of the company’s design and criteria.
 These estimates include the contractor’s general conditions, overhead, profit, décor lighting and electrical, and general electric and plumbing.